 Festivals & Events

 Oita Prefecture is Japan's number one producer of madake, or Japanese timber bamboo.
-In celebration of its heritage, many local festivals use bamboo in various ways.
-Usuki-Takeyoi in Esuki City , Taketa Chikuraku in Taketa City, and Sen’nen-Akari in Hita City are three such local events worth visiting if you find yourself in the area.
+In celebration of that heritage, many local festivals use bamboo in various ways.

-Community organizations, including local schools, businesses and local government, cooperate to make the lanterns and art.
-Visit the area during the first week in November to enjoy the beautiful sight of these bamboo lanterns illuminating the town’s streets.
+Community organizations, including local schools, businesses, and local government, cooperate to make the lanterns and art.

-During this event some 30,000 bamboo lanterns are lit up around the Kagetsu river that runs through Mameda town.
-Check out the various concerts and events that are held in Mameda town during the festival, which is hosted in November from 4:30pm to 9pm.
+During this event, some 30,000 bamboo lanterns are lit up around the Kagetsu River, which runs through Mameda town.
+Check out the various concerts and events that are held in Mameda during the festival, which is hosted in November.